How To Bounce Back From Parenting Failures

-- Going on a guilt trip: Ever noticed how our children can turn one of our innocent comments or actions into a shameful error, fault, blunder or misunderstanding?
-Ever noticed how the guilt spikes on our parenting graph hit the roof in the millisecond after you have said or done something?
+- Going on a guilt trip: Ever noticed how our children can turn one of our innocent comments or actions into a shameful error, fault, blunder, or misunderstanding?
+Ever noticed how the guilt on our parenting graph hits the roof in the millisecond after you have said or done something?
 Worse still, it seems to become irretrievable!
-Damage control attempts swing into action — a guilty apology, indulgences and bribes, a plea for forgiveness.
+Damage control attempts swing into action—a guilty apology, indulgences and bribes, a plea for forgiveness.
 All this while you want to kick yourself forever!
 But, hold on!
 Feelings of guilt do have their value.
 They are our conscience kicking into action to make us aware of mistakes we have made.
 Trouble starts brewing when we prolong the guilt and live in the past.
-Really, it’s our way of punishing ourselves for what went wrong.
+Really, it's our way of punishing ourselves for what went wrong.
 Instead, let the guilt do its work of helping you pay more attention to repairing a wrong.

-- Unforgiving of ourselves: When we make a mistake, we tend to define the whole self as a mistake and a failure.
-There’s a huge difference between the words ‘failing’ and ‘failure’.
-Failing is temporary, filled with hope and there is possibility for correction and learning.
+- Unforgiving of ourselves: When we make a mistake, we tend to define our whole self as a mistake and a failure.
+There's a huge difference between the words 'failing' and 'failure'.
+Failing is temporary, filled with hope because there is a possibility for correction and learning.
 We can pick ourselves up and start all over again.
 Failure seems permanent, there is hopelessness and it makes us want to give up.
-We choose to see the mistake as a dark spot that spreads all over us, hiding all the wonderful parts of our selves.
+We choose to see the mistake as a dark spot that spreads all over us, hiding all the wonderful parts of ourselves.
 And, thereby begins our descent into a pit of negative self-thoughts.

-- Blaming others: It’s the easiest thing to do, laying the blame on someone else or on circumstances.
+- Blaming others: It's the easiest thing to do, laying the blame on someone else or on circumstances.
 It takes a lot of emotional strength to be able to accept a mistake.
-When we are emotionally weak, our most spontaneous reaction is to find ways to defend ourselves — denial, blame and aggression.
-As soon as we are willing to admit our part in the mistake and accept it, hard as that may be, the difficult emotions begin to subside, gradually making room for action to correct the mistake or, to overcome a failing.
+When we are emotionally weak, our most spontaneous reaction is to find ways to defend ourselves—denial, blame, and aggression.
+As soon as we are willing to admit our part in the mistake and accept it, hard as that may be, the difficult emotions begin to subside, gradually making room for action to correct the mistake or to overcome a failure.

-Six tips to help you learn and grow from mistakes and failures:
+Six tips to help you learn and grow from your mistakes and failures:

 - Learn from mistakes: Revisit mistakes and learn from them.
 Once guilt makes you aware of your mistakes, its job is done.
 Set your guilt aside and ponder deeply over each mistake.
 The valuable lessons gained will begin to clear all those internal obstacles that have prevented you from learning how not to repeat the same mistake again.

 - Move on: Heal, forgive and move on.
-The keys to knowing why you are afraid of mistakes lie deep in your unconscious mind and are imprinted in the neural pathways of your brain.
-Here’s how you can access this critical information for yourself: Recall what your parents and caregivers said and did when you made mistakes.
+The key to knowing why you are afraid of admitting to your mistakes lies deep in your unconscious mind, imprinted in the neural pathways of your brain.
+Here's how you can access this critical information for yourself: Recall what your parents and caregivers said and did when you made mistakes.
 Did they punish you and say harsh words that made you feel very bad about yourself?
-If they did, here are two things for you to understand — first, they did not know another way of helping you through your mistakes.
-Second, by the natural process of neural imprinting, this pattern becomes a part of your life-script — that mistakes are unnatural and unforgiveable.
-You therefore, learnt to be afraid of failure.
+If they did, here are two things for you to understand—first, they did not know another way of helping you through your mistakes.
+Second, by the natural process of neural imprinting, this pattern becomes a part of your life script— that mistakes are unnatural and unforgivable.
+You, therefore, learned to be afraid of failure.
 But, now that you know where your fear of failure is coming from, this new understanding is healing and liberating.
-More importantly, with this new awareness, you can now make a very conscious choice to view mistakes differently — as being normal, forgivable and valuable moments of understanding and learning.
+More importantly, with this new awareness, you can now make a very conscious choice to view mistakes differently - as being normal, forgivable, valuable moments of understanding and learning.

 - Build on strengths: A mistake or failure can be so overwhelmingly distracting that it prevents you from noticing the character strengths that have stood you in good stead thus far.
 Make sure to constantly remind yourself of your strengths.
-For these will help break down the unnecessary defences that surface when you make a mistake.
+These strengths will help break down the unnecessary defenses that surface when you make a mistake.

 - Mistakes happen: Accept that mistakes will still happen.
 Life is unpredictable and so are many of the mistakes we make.
 Face them with courage and confidence, knowing well that mistakes are an inescapable part of life.
 To deny or ignore mistakes is a sign of emotional weakness.
-Being able to accept mistakes shows resilience when faced with a setback.
+Being able to accept mistakes shows resilience in the face of setbacks.

 - Connect, stay in touch: Build meaningful connections with people.
-Let’s admit it, after all is said and done, it’s not easy to deal with the rush of emotions we experience when confronted with our mistakes and failures.
+Let's admit that it's not easy to deal with the rush of emotions we experience when confronted with our mistakes and failures.
 Have good friends and a few confidants who will listen while you vent your distress, offer you a shoulder to lean on, help you see things objectively and dispassionately.
-We all need them, don’t we?
+We all need them, don't we?

 Change your life script.
 Bounce back!